Pengchengpcx/FTEdit/README.md

 ## Edit real images
-We provide script to edit image for evaluation.
-We build the evaluation protocal based on the [PIE benchmark](https://github.com/cure-lab/PnPInversion).
+We provide a script to edit the image for evaluation.
+We built the evaluation protocol based on the [PIE benchmark](https://github.com/cure-lab/PnPInversion).
 Apart from the proposed AdaLN invariance control mechanism, we also add the Attention injection mechanism.
 You can change the hyperparameters `--ly_ratio` for AdaLN and `--attn_ratio` for Attention to control the ratio of timesteps to copy features.
 We also integrate the skip-step option `--skip_steps` that skip the first steps during editing and inversion to control the inversion steps.
-This can also help to maintain the invaraince.
+This can also help to maintain the invariance.

 ``` python